 Roundworms are typically transmitted through contact with contaminated soil and feces.

 Once you’ve consumed the contaminated substance, the parasite travels into your intestine.
 Then they reproduce and grow in the intestine.
 Once they reproduce and become larger in amount and size, symptoms may appear.

 Children are particularly susceptible to intestinal worms.
 That’s because they may play in environments with contaminated soil, such as sandboxes and school playgrounds.
 Older adults are also at increased risk due to weakened immune systems.

-According to the World Health Organization (WHO), about 10 percent of people in the developing world are infected with intestinal worms.
+According to the World Health Organization (WHO), about of people in the developing world are infected with intestinal worms.
 People in developing countries are at the highest risk due to drinking water from contaminated sources and because of decreased sanitation levels.

 If you have any of the above symptoms, and especially if you have traveled out of the country recently, you should make an appointment with your doctor.
 Your doctor may then carry out an examination of your stool.
 It may take several stool samples to confirm the parasite’s presence.